dgaydukov/cert-aws/files/sa.md

 ReSharding - adding more shards or splitting one shards into multiple in case of scale-out or merging several shards into one in case of scale-in.
 Scale-out is pretty simple with RDS, you just create read replica, promote it to standalone db and then use 2 databases as 2 shards (since Aurora read replica use same storage you have to clone database to achieve the same).
 If you think that sharding is looks like NoSql you are right, and if you got limit with relational db and using shards, it may be the better option to use NoSql, cause with sharding you have to modify your source code to support multiple db.
+Storage autoscaling - when you create db you can enable it.
+Once enabled it would automatically add more storage capacity when free space would be less than 10%.
+It would be incremented in chunks of 5GB each, until it reach max auto scale capacity.

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types
 * standard - ordering is not guaranteed, no limit to number of messages (you should implement custom protection against duplicates)
+* FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second.
+There a few concept specific to this queue:
+    * you have to provide deduplicationID & groupID with each message you send
+    * deduplicationID (required) - used for deduplication of sent messages
+    * Exactly-once processing - if you send message with same deduplicationID within 5 min deduplication interval (it's fixed, you can't change it), message won't be received by queue.
+You can either set-up content-based deduplication (use hash of contect to calculate deduplicationID) or send deduplicationID manually
+    * groupID (required) - specifies that a message belongs to a specific message group, group messages always processed one by one
+    * Receive request attempt ID - used for deduplication of ReceiveMessage calls
-* FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second But you can also use standard queue (unordered) but place order field into each message, and by this you imitate order.
+    * Sequence number - assigned to each messages by sqs But you can also use standard queue (unordered) but place order field into each message, and by this you imitate order.
 It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
 DLQ (Dead letter queue) - a special queue that receives messages from other queue after some unsuccessful attempt to process it.
 Used to isolate messages that can't be processed for later analysis.